 3. There’s Obvious Neglect

 Neglect is another sign of a dysfunctional family.
 It is a form of abuse that is not even as simple as being hit, but it hurts a lot.
-Abuse is when parents hit, mistreat, or harm their children, and neglect is not buying children food or clothes, taking them to the doctor, or when parents do not hug, care, or spend time with children.
-For example, if parents are so engaged in whatever problems they have and do not care for their kids, then one is abandoning them.
-Such negligence blocks children’s emotional and developmental processes and makes the majority of families stem and unstable for an extensive period.
+Abuse is when parents hit, mistreat, or harm their children, and neglect is not buying children food or clothes, taking them to the doctor, or when parents do not hug, care for, or spend time with children.
+For example, if parents are so engrossed in their own problems that they neglect their children, then they are effectively abandoning them.
+The American Academy of Pediatrics warns that childhood neglect severely damages emotional development.

 4. There’s Codependency

 In a family, it refers to a situation where the family members depend on each other emotionally or psychologically.
 This is dysfunctional because such behavior can help perpetuate more negative events.
 For example, in a family of four, two parents may depend on each other for affirmation and positive self-esteem.
+They rely too heavily on validation from one another rather than developing healthy independence.
+This often prevents individuals from growing emotionally and setting healthy boundaries.

 5. There’s Zero Respect